 - The Supervisory Board member shall not have served as a member of the Management Board or as a manager of the company or one of its subsidiaries in the past five years. - The Supervisory Board member shall not maintain or have maintained in the past year any business relations with the company or one of its subsidiaries to an extent of significance for the Supervisory Board member.
 This shall also apply to relationships with companies in which the Supervisory Board member has a considerable economic interest.
-The approval of individual transactions by the Supervisory Board according to C-Rule 48 does not automatically mean the person is qualified as not independent. - The Supervisory Board member shall not have been auditor of the company or have owned a have declared in writing explicitly to adhere to all conditions of the Austrian Code of Corporate Governance.
+The approval of individual transactions by the Supervisory Board according to C-Rule 48 does not automatically mean the person is qualified as not independent. - The Supervisory Board member shall not have been auditor of the company or have owned a share in the auditing company or have worked there as an employee in the past three years.

+declared in writing explicitly to adhere to all conditions of the Austrian Code of Corporate Governance.
 The independence of the Supervisory Board members is defined by the following guidelines (excerpt from the Rules of Procedure for the Supervisory Board as amended on 28 April 2014):